-- 100% 20.00 mA PID Status screen (if enabled.)
-Shows the present controller output level on left, and actual transmitter current on the right.
+100% 20.00 mA PID Status screen (if enabled.)
+Shows the present controller output level on left, and actual analyzer current on the right.
 The controller can be placed in manual while viewing this screen by pressing and holding the ENTER key for 5 seconds until a small flashing "m" appears on the screen.
 At that point the controller output can be adjusted up or down using the UP and LEFT arrow keys.
-To return to automatic operation, press and hold the ENTER key for 5 seconds and the "M" will disappear. - #1 4.00 mA Analyzer output current # 1 - #2 12.00 mA Analyzer output current # 2 - #3 20.00 mA Analyzer output current #3 (if option included) - Aux relay=D,E,F Auxiliary relay annunciators (if option included.) - Slope = 100% Sensor output response vs. ideal calibration.
+To return to automatic operation, press and hold the ENTER key for 5 seconds and the "M" will disappear.

+#14.00 mA Analyzer output current # 1.

+#2 12.00 mA Analyzer output current # 2.

+#3 20.00 mA Analyzer output current # 3 (if option included.)

+Aux relay=D,E,F Auxilliary relay annunciators (if option included.)

+Slope = 100% Sensor output response vs. ideal calibration.
 This value updates after each calibration.
 As the sensor ages, the slope reading will decay indicating sensor aging.
-Useful for resolving sensor problems. - Offset = 0.0 nA Sensor output current at a zero ppm input.
-This value updates after a zero-calibration has been performed.
-Useful for resolving sensor problems. - Q46S6 v 4.02 Transmitter software version number. - Note: A display test (all segments ON) can be actuated by pressing and holding the ENTER key while viewing the model/version number on the lower line of the display.
+Useful for resolving sensor problems.

+Offset = 0.0 nA Sensor output current at a zero ppm input.
+This value updates after a zerocalibration has been performed.
+This is useful for resolving sensor problems.

+Q46H0 v 4.02 Analyzer software version number.